suryaprakashgutpe/January-Devops-Training/README.md

 ##COMMIT
 #### The file in the stage are permanant and ready to  push to the Repository

-We are looking to merge and resolve the conflicts`
+We are looking to merge and resolve the conflicts by windows user`